NoroffFEU/social-media-client/readme.md

 ## Getting Started

-These instructions will help you set up and run this project on your local machine for development and testing purposes.
+These instructions will help you set up and run this project on your locally for development and testing purposes.

 ### Prerequisites